-After Holgate closed in June 1955, students were transferred to Georgetown.
-To accomodate them, two portables were brought from Colman and Coe.
+After Holgate closed in June 1955, students were transferred to Georgetown, and two portables were brought from Colman and Coe.

 In 1966-67, the school grounds were home to the main school, the annex (with a boys' gym and a girls' gym), and four portables.
-The neighborhood was industrializing steadily, however, and the population was largely transient.
+The neighborhood was industrializing steadily and the population was largely transient.
 The student body underwent a near 100-percent turnover each year, and there was no longer a PTA.

 Georgetown closed as an elementary school in early 1971.
 The 180 students were transferred to the new Maple School, while the principal and all nine teachers went to the new Dearborn Park.
-The annex was leased to the City of Seattle and the main building served as a site for three alternative programs that had come to Georgetown in 1969 and 1970.
+The 1900 building (i.e., the annex) was leased to the City of Seattle and the main 1904 building served as a site for three alternative programs that had come to Georgetown in 1969 and 1970.